Fortis Group

-Fortis, formally Fortis N.V./S.A., was a Benelux-centered global financial services group active in insurance, banking and investment management, initially formed in 1990 by a three-way Belgian-Dutch merger and headquartered in Brussels.
+Fortis N.V./S.A., was a Benelux-centered global financial services group active in insurance, banking and investment management, initially formed in 1990 by a three-way Belgian-Dutch merger and headquartered in Brussels.
 It grew rapidly through multiple acquisitions, and in 2007 was the 20th largest financial services business in the world by revenue.
 It was listed on the Euronext Brussels, Euronext Amsterdam, and Luxembourg stock exchanges.

-Fortis encountered severe problems in the financial crisis of 2008, not least as a consequence of participating in 2007 in the joint acquisition of ABN AMRO together with Royal Bank of Scotland Group and Banco Santander.
+Fortis encountered severe problems in the 2008 financial crisis, not least as a consequence of participating in 2007 in the joint acquisition of ABN AMRO together with Royal Bank of Scotland Group and Banco Santander.
 It received an emergency bailout from the governments of Belgium and the Netherlands and was broken up soon thereafter.
 As a consequence: